 Sleep Apnea’s Common Symptoms and Risk Factors

 Common symptoms of sleep apnea include snoring, daytime drowsiness, dry mouth, sore throat, or a headache in the morning.
-Another symptom of sleep apnea is called bruxism. bruxism.
+Another symptom of sleep apnea is called bruxism.
 Bruxism is caused by nighttime teeth grinding.
 Your dentist suggests you see your doctor about sleep apnea if he notices your teeth are worn down or cracked.

 Sleep apnea can be a risk factor for other serious health issues.
 These risks include high blood pressure, stroke, heart failure, irregular heart-beat, heart attacks, and diabetes.
 Sleep disorders such as sleep apnea can also worsen symptoms of depression and ADHD.